 Check out the different types of craft that you can try at home using your chosen ink!

-As discussed above, the most common inks for card making are dye based ink, pigment ink pad, embossing ink, hybrid ink, and Distress ink.
+As discussed above, the most common inks for card making are dye based ink, pigment ink stamp pad, embossing ink, hybrid ink, and Distress ink.
 The uses of ink in card making vary and depend on the technique and design.
 It is mostly used in the following card making techniques:

 - Stamping with clear stamps